bittermeatball/the-admin-origin/README.md

 # serve with hot reload at localhost:3000
 $ yarn dev

+# run server with mockapi in another terminal (dev only)
+$ yarn dev:mock

 # build for production and launch server
 $ yarn build